Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing: Introduction

-In order to address the limitations mentioned above, we propose a novel 3D CNN architecture, Dissected 3D CNNs (D3D), by incorporating temporal skip connections.
-Skip connections are first proposed in ResNets \cite{he2016deep} to overcome the issue of vanishing/exploding gradients.
-Spatial skip connections, which are depicted in Fig.~\ref{fig:spatial_vs_temporal}(a), can be in the form of summation \cite{he2016deep} or concatenation \cite{huang2017densely, ma2018shufflenet}.
+In order to address the limitations mentioned above, we propose a novel 3D-CNN architecture, Dissected 3D-CNNs (D3D), by incorporating temporal skip connections.
+Skip connections are first proposed in ResNets \cite{he2016deep} to overcome the issue of vanishing/exploding gradients and to enhance gradient propagation for deep architectures.
+Spatial skip connections, which are depicted in Fig.~\ref{fig:spatial_vs_temporal}~(a), can be in the form of summation \cite{he2016deep} or concatenation \cite{huang2017densely, ma2018shufflenet}.
 As opposed to spatial skip connections, we propose temporal skip connections to create a network for efficient online operation.
-The general idea of the proposed architecture is depicted in Fig.~\ref{fig:spatial_vs_temporal}(b).
+The general idea of the proposed architecture is depicted in Fig.~\ref{fig:spatial_vs_temporal}~(b).
 Intermediate volumes are always stored in a cache, and only the computations for the new available frame are performed at each iteration.
-After the computations, the previous cached volumes are replaced with the most recent intermediate feature volumes coming from the skip connections.
-This way, the volumes in dissected 3D CNN architecture are propagated without calculating them repeatedly.
+After the computations, the previously cached volumes are replaced with the most recent intermediate feature volumes coming from the skip connections.
+This way, the volumes in Dissected 3D-CNN architecture are propagated without calculating them repeatedly.
 We incorporate 3D convolutions since we apply concatenation operation in the depth dimension at the skip connections.
 Although summation is also possible at temporal skip connections, we will show in our ablation study that temporal information is lost with the summation operation, which leads to inferior results.
 Moreover, spatial skip connections are still applicable on top of temporal skip connections.